 Place a weight on a smooth surface ( like the landing zone of a bouldering wall or a carpeted area ).
 While wearing climbing shoes put your toe on the weight and drag it toward you, this is the sensation you should look for while climbing on steep terrain.
 A good cue here is: pull with your toes.

 Before a bouldering session complete 20 foot drags on each foot.

 B) Hip position building.

-Get on a steep wall and grab two poor holds, select a high, small-but-in-cut foothold and place your toe on it heel down.
+Get on a steep wall and grab two poor holds, select a high, small-but-in-cut foothold, and place your toe on its heel down.
 Practice repeatedly toeing in on the foothold and sucking the hips up and into the wall, the goal is to exaggerate the motion and to finish with the heel high and the toe engaged.
-Think of this like you’re doing a pull up with your leg.
+Think of this like you’re doing a pull-up with your leg.
 A good cue here is Hips in and up.